HeisenbugLtd/spat/README.md

 This option is mainly used for debugging, it enables extra output about what `run_spat` is doing (i.e. files found in the given project file, parse results and some timings).

+#### The `--version` option

+Show version and compiler information for the executable.
+If that option is encountered, no other options take effect and the program immediately exits.